-NVMe or Non-Volatile Memory Express is a modernaccess and storage protocol dedicated to flash based solid state storage.
+NVMe, or Non-Volatile Memory Express, is a modern access and storage protocol for flash-based solid-state storage.
 Designed for low overhead, latency, and response times, it aims for the highest achievable throughput.
+With NVMe over TCP, NVMe has its own successor to the familiar iSCSI.

-The main intention for the development of the NVMe storage protocol was to transfer data through the PCIe (PCI Express) bus.
-Ever since the low overhead protocol finds more use cases through NVMe specification extensions, managed by the NVM Express group.
-Those extensions include additional transport layers, such as Fibre Channel, Infiniband, and TCP (all together known as NVMe-oF or NVMe over Fabrics).
+The main intention in developing the NVMe storage protocol was to transfer data through the PCIe (PCI Express) bus.
+Since the low-overhead protocol, more use cases have been found through NVMe specification extensions managed by the NVM Express group.
+Those extensions include additional transport layers, such as Fibre Channel, Infiniband, and TCP (collectively known as NVMe-oF or NVMe over Fabrics).

 How does NVMe Work?

-Traditionally, computers used SATA or SAS (and before that ATA, IDE, SCSI, …) as their main protocols for data transfers from the disk to the rest of the system.
-Those protocols were all developed in a time where spinning disks were the prevalent type of high capacity storage media.
+Traditionally, computers used SATA or SAS (and before that, ATA, IDE, SCSI, …) as their main protocols for data transfers from the disk to the rest of the system.
+Those protocols were all developed when spinning disks were the prevalent type of high-capacity storage media.

-NVMe, on the other hand, was developed as a standard protocol to communicate with modern solid state drives (SSD).
-Unlike traditional protocols NVMe takes full advantage of the capabilities of SSDs.
-It also provides support for the much lower latency due to the missing repositioning of read-write heads and rotating spindle.
+NVMe, on the other hand, was developed as a standard protocol to communicate with modern solid-state drives (SSDs).
+Unlike traditional protocols, NVMe fully takes advantage of SSDs’ capabilities.
+It also provides support for much lower latency due to the missing repositioning of read-write heads and rotating spindles.

-The main reason for developing the NVMe protocol was that SSDs started to get throughput limited by the traditional protocols SAS and SATA.
+The main reason for developing the NVMe protocol was that SSDs were starting to experience throughput limitations due to the traditional protocols SAS and SATA.

 Anyhow, NVMe communicates through a high-speed Peripheral Component Interconnect Express bus (better known as PCIe).
-The logic for NVMe resides inside the controller chip on the storage adapter board.
-This board is physically located inside the NVMe capable device.
-Often co-located with controllers for other features, such as wear leveling.
+The logic for NVMe resides inside the controller chip on the storage adapter board, which is physically located inside the NVMe-capable device.
+This board is often co-located with controllers for other features, such as wear leveling.
 When accessing or writing data, the NVMe controller talks directly to the CPU through the PCIe bus.

 The NVMe standard defines registers (basically special memory locations) to control the protocol, a command set of possible operations to be executed, and additional features to improve performance for specific operations.